bgok/iron-triangle/MIT-LICENSE.md

-Copyright (c) 2013 Kenneth Heutmaker
+Copyright (c) 2013 Rally Software Development Corp.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation